 London and the South East

-But “in the streets, hotels, and theatres” it “caused many scenes”.
+“In the streets, hotels, and theatres” it “caused many scenes”.
 Its arrival “at one West End hotel . . . interrupted tea in the crowded palm lounge, the band played ‘God Save the King,’ the guests, many officers among them, sang it, and the band struck up a victory march”.
 There were similar scenes “in the theatres”, while in clubs “younger and more frivolous members, in blue and khaki, long before 6.30 endeavoured to persuade the waiters to bring them refreshment, as ‘Germany had surrendered,’ and waitresses were asked for pre-war teas, with plenty of sugar and cream and lots of toast with the butter spread in pre-war fashion”.
 8

 “The rumour . . . spread through London from lip to lip early last night with amazing rapidity.
 Vast crowds from the Government offices in Whitehall heard it as they left business, and an unparalleled rush was made for the newspaper ‘pitches’.
 Within five minutes every paper on sale had been snapped up, and men stood empty-handed until fresh piles arrived.
 Then a great struggling mob almost fought for copies.
 The men ladled them out as fast as they could pick them up, giving no change.
 Supplies had been doubled or trebled, but they were quickly exhausted.
 Soldiers were conspicuous among the purchasers.
-A dark, thick November fog almost blotted London out of view, but people gathered round the street lamps to read what was said about the armistice and the story of the German naval mutiny.”16
+A dark, thick November fog almost blotted London out of view, but people gathered round the street lamps to read what was said about the armistice and the story of the German naval mutiny.”
+16

-Later editions of papers provoked even “greater scenes of excitement”; but in these “all there was to read was that the report had been cancelled”.18
+Later editions of papers provoked even “greater scenes of excitement”; but in these “all there was to read was that the report had been cancelled”.
+18

-The London Globe had quickly bulletined the news in its window and attracted large numbers of cheering people.
-It and the “Evening News rushed out special editions which were on the streets in a surprisingly short time and were eagerly snapped up”; but these contained no more information “than was in the bulletin”.
-A few minutes later, the bulletin was taken down, and both the Globe and Evening News called in their ‘specials’.19 They sent out “messengers . . . in cars and on cycles to recover [them] – or such of them as had not been sold, at quite uncontrolled prices, to eager buyers”.15
+The London Globe and the Evening News “rushed out special editions which were on the streets in a surprisingly short time and were eagerly snapped up”; but these contained nothing more “than was in the [Reuters] bulletin”.
+A few minutes later, both called in their ‘specials’.
+19 “Messengers . . . in cars and on cycles [went] to recover [them] – or such of them as had not been sold, at quite uncontrolled prices, to eager buyers”.
+15

-In Hounslow, American airmen training at Hounslow Heath Aerodrome created a “hot time” for the local residents.
-During the afternoon, “through their own official wire”, they received information about the success of General Pershing’s forces at Sedan, followed a short time later by the armistice news.
+Elsewhere in the South East, personnel celebrated at two aerodromes (at least) – one in the Hounslow area of West London, the other in the Manston area of Kent.
+In Hounslow, US airmen training at Hounslow Heath Aerodrome created a “hot time” for the local residents.
+During the afternoon, “through their own official wire”, they learnt about the success of General Pershing’s forces at Sedan, and a short time later about the armistice.
 A “strong contingent” decided to “wake up the district” – which they “did effectually”.
-To the “intense entertainment” of the local people – who came out “in force” to witness the spectacle – the “Yankee visitors in khaki” paraded around the town centre with flags, drums, fifes and bugles, playing “all kinds of music”.22
+To the “intense entertainment” of the local people – who came out “in force” to witness the spectacle – the “Yankee visitors in khaki” paraded around the town centre with flags, drums, fifes and bugles, playing “all kinds of music”.
+22 Meanwhile, servicemen at the Manston RAF aerodrome in Kent were also celebrating.
+Here, however, the festivities were confined to the camp and became distinctly unruly.
+Discipline was undermined among the Observer School servicemen there: orders from officers were ignored, beer was stolen from the base canteen and drunk in the huts.
+Order was not restored until Friday, when the men stopped behaving “like beasts”.
+23

 The South West

-The servicemen celebrated the peace news by travelling down to Stroud.
-According to the Echo, the townspeople’s “customary equilibrium” had not been disturbed by the arrival of the armistice news in the afternoon; but “wild scenes” followed later in the evening when about two hundred Australians “invaded” with their band.
-Apart from “several members of the fairer sex”, most of the locals apparently took no part in the celebration, whose “lively din” carried on until early the next morning.24
+Papers printed the tidings in Gloucestershire, Devon and, most likely, other parts of the region.
+But the Gloucestershire Echo did not subsequently say how people in Gloucester itself and other urban areas of the county were affected.
+However, its Friday edition spoke of revelries throughout Thursday night in the market town of Stroud, a few miles south-east of Gloucester in the Cotswold Hills.
+The celebrating here was mostly the work of Australian Flying Corps servicemen from an aerodrome near to the village of Minchinhampton who travelled down to Stroud.
+According to the Echo, the townspeople’s “customary equilibrium” had not been disturbed by the arrival of the armistice news in the afternoon; but “wild scenes” occurred later when about two hundred Australians “invaded” with their band.
+Apart from “several members of the fairer sex”, most of the locals apparently took no part in the celebration, whose “lively din” lasted until early Friday morning.
+24

-The Western Morning News explained that the Reuters bulletin reached Exeter not long after 4:00 pm and spread “like wildfire”; the “greatness of the news” at first “[overwhelming] the people”.
+The Western Morning News explained that the excitement began in Exeter not long after 4:00 pm.
 Large crowds soon gathered in the main streets, “parties of children paraded, singing patriotic airs” and a general “good humour prevailed”.
-But proposals to ring the cathedral bells were “very discreetly” turned down by “the authorities”, who wanted “official confirmation” of the news first.
+But proposals to ring the cathedral bells were “very discreetly” turned down by “the authorities” until there was “official confirmation [of the armistice]”.
+The crowds grew as the evening wore on, though they had by then stopped celebrating.
+Waiting in the dark “for two or three hours”, they were now hoping for some delayed confirmation; and when, eventually, the paper posted the official denial in its windows, people accepted it “in an admirable spirit of patience”.
+26

-The Midlands and the North
+The Midlands and North of England

 IN SOUTH WALES

-As the news spread, “thousands of people poured into the city” from the suburbs, on foot and by tramcar, in an “ever-increasing throng of revellers”.
-Cheering, singing, flag-waving people, noisy processions and parades soon filled the centre and main streets, while at least two bands played patriotic music and “popular refrains”.
+As it “swept over the whole of South Wales” on 7 November, the Reuters bulletin brought with it a “great wave of delirious delight, reminiscent of the Mafficking revelry of the Boer War days”.
+In Cardiff (not yet Wales’s capital city), a “long-sustained blast at 4.30 p.m.” on the siren of the local Evening Express building suddenly alerted the city, and almost immediately a special edition of the paper, carrying the message in its “Stop Press”, went on sale in the streets.
+There was “an eager rush” to buy copies.
+Soon afterwards, “thousands of people poured into the city” from the suburbs, on foot and by tramcar, in an “ever-increasing throng of revellers”.
+Cheering, singing, waving flags, in noisy processions and parades they soon filled the centre and main streets, while at least two bands played patriotic music and “popular refrains”.
 Servicemen – “Doughboys, Tommies, and all in naval or military uniforms” – were cheered and “ovated”.
-The “Yanks” in particular “became prominent among the street revellers” and a number of American officers, driving around in a motorcar, delighted the crowds with renditions of “Oh Johnny” (a popular American song of the time).
+The “Yanks” in particular “became prominent among the street revellers” and a number of their officers, driving around in a motorcar, delighted the crowds with renditions of “Oh Johnny” (a popular American song of the time).

-It is not clear when the Cardiff papers received the warnings about the armistice message or when they made them known to the crowds.
+It is not clear when the Cardiff papers received the armistice warnings or when they made them known to the crowds.
 But a meeting of the Trades and Labour Council that evening accepted the news as being “official”.
 And as “the evening wore on” people continued to throng the streets.
-Indeed, there were “great crowds” in the city centre “until a late hour”, especially in the vicinity of the Angel Hotel which housed the US Navy Headquarters and had been renamed the USS Chatinouka.33
+Indeed, there were “great crowds” in the city centre “until a late hour”, especially in the vicinity of the Angel Hotel which housed the US Navy Headquarters (renamed for the duration the USS Chatinouka).
+33 By this time, however, the crowds were hanging on mainly in the hope of a confirmation of an armistice with Germany.
+Even “the most authoritative circles in London”, the Western Mail claimed to have been told, were expecting “good news” and regarded the situation as “hopeful” until quite a “late hour on Thursday evening”.

 Similar “peace celebrations” occurred in “all the principal centres in South Wales”.
 In Abergavenny, ignoring the chief-constable’s threat to prosecute him, the local mayor ordered the church bells to be rung “to proclaim the armistice”.
 In the Rhondda Valleys, to the sounds of hundreds of “sirens and hooters”, masses of people “jubilating to their hearts’ content” gathered outside and marched around “all the evening through”.
-In Merthyr Tydfil “detonators” were discharged as cheering crowds awaited the arrival of the “late paper train”; in Neath, where “huge crowds filled the streets”, rockets were produced and fired into the air and “even a few ancient cannon were discharged”; while in the coal mining area of Ystalyfera, to the north of Neath, someone brought out fireworks and set them off, creating “such excitement” as had not been shown “since the relief of Mafeking”.
-With huge processions and bands, and “the hostelries [everywhere] well patronised”, Britonferry, Skewen, Llanelly, the Mumbles and “many other places” were “en fete”.34
+In Merthyr Tydfil “detonators” were discharged as cheering crowds awaited the “late paper train”; in Neath, where “huge crowds filled the streets”, rockets were produced and fired into the air and “even a few ancient cannon were discharged”; while in the coal mining area of Ystalyfera, to the north of Neath, someone brought out fireworks and set them off, creating “such excitement” as had not been seen “since the relief of Mafeking”.
+With huge processions and bands, and “the hostelries [everywhere] well patronised”, Britonferry, Skewen, Llanelly, the Mumbles and “many other places” were “en fete”.
+34

-By this account, therefore, the two Swansea papers managed to forestall any widespread dissemination of the false armistice news from their own editions.
-But they were unable to prevent Cardiff papers (presumably the South Wales Echo and Evening Express) spreading it around the town “for hours after we knew of the contradiction . . . giving a message we knew to be untrue”.
-The reason, the Daily Leader suggested dryly, was that for the Cardiff papers “the interval of time between the receipt of the [Reuters] message and the order to stop it was greater [than] with some other journals”.36
+Apparently therefore, the two Swansea papers managed to forestall any widespread dissemination from their own editions.
+But they were unable to prevent Cardiff papers (presumably the South Wales Echo and Evening Express) doing so “for hours after we knew of the contradiction . . . giving a message we knew to be untrue”.
+The apparent reason, the Daily Leader suggested dryly, was that for the Cardiff papers “the interval of time between the receipt of the [Reuters] message and the order to stop it was greater [than] with some other journals”.
+36 Nevertheless, the “general disposition [of most people] was to remain calm and doubting”: there was “some very mild mafficking on the part of little bodies of juveniles”, but “the elders” showed commendable “restraint”.
+And on the whole, Swansea avoided the “bitter disappointment” that “other parts of Wales” experienced at having been so “misinformed”.
+36

 IN SCOTLAND

-In Glasgow, about forty-seven miles south-west of Edinburgh, the city’s Daily Record and Mail said very little about how people reacted on 7 November, only that neither the Reuters message nor its “rectification” had caused “any appreciable demonstration in the large centres of population”.
-It considered that most people viewed the news not as “perverted”, but as being “premature”: an “intelligent anticipation” of “the inevitable and triumphant end” just a few days away.
-All of which, it concluded, provided yet another “proof” of “our national phlegm”.42
+In Glasgow, about forty-seven miles south-west of Edinburgh, the city’s Daily Record and Mail said very little about how people reacted on 7 November, only that neither the Reuters message nor its “rectification” provoked “any appreciable demonstration in the large centres of population”.
+It concluded that most people viewed it not as “perverted”, but as being “premature”: an “intelligent anticipation” of “the inevitable and triumphant end” just a few days away.
+All of which, it concluded, provided yet another “proof” of “our national phlegm”.
+42

 BLAME FOR THE FALSE ARMISTICE IN BRITAIN

-It was taken for granted that the fault lay, not with Reuters, but with the Official Press Bureau in London, the country’s wartime censors, who were readily accused of being responsible for what had happened on 7 November.
-The “false alarm yesterday afternoon,” declared the Birmingham Daily Gazette, “is blameable to the stupidity of the Press Bureau.”
-Their “ineptness”, the Western Times implied, was the reason the so-called “official American message” had been “put on the wire” in the first place.47Taking it for granted that the armistice news had “passed the official censorship”, they concluded that the Bureau must have approved it for publication without bothering to confirm it with the Foreign Office or War Office.48
+Moreover, it was assumed that the fault lay, not with Reuters, but with the Official Press Bureau in London, the country’s wartime censors.
+The “false alarm yesterday afternoon,” asserted the Birmingham Daily Gazette and the Nottingham Journal and Express, “is blameable to the stupidity of the Press Bureau.”
+Their “ineptness”, the Western Times implied, was the reason the supposed “official American message” had been “put on the wire” in the first place.
+47 Taking it for granted that the message had “passed the official censorship”, they concluded that the Bureau must have approved it without bothering to confirm it with the Foreign Office or War Office.
+48

-© James Smith (Uploaded September 2017) (Reviewed September 2020; December 2021; March 2023; March 2025.)
+© James Smith (Uploaded September 2017) (Reviewed September 2020; December 2021; March 2023; March 2025; January 2026.)

 ENDNOTES